scrazycarl/academic-kickstart/content/home/experience.md

   description = """Facilitate students in the course of 'Urban Drainage Planning and Modeeling'
 * Technology use:
   > SWMM, MATLAB, R

 """

 [[experience]]
   title = "Research assistant"
-  company = "SparkLabs, Department of Mangement, Technology and Economics, ETH Zürich" company_url = "" location = "Zürich, Switzerland" date_start = "2019-09-16"
+  company = "SparkLabs, Department of Management, Technology and Economics, ETH Zürich" company_url = "" location = "Zürich, Switzerland" date_start = "2019-09-16"
   date_end = "2020-01-06"
-  description = """Market research and corporate training course development"""
+  description = """
+  * Conducted market research on the innovation scene in Zurich
+  * Developed corporate training models on the topic of Meeting Facilitation and Data Analytics

+  """

 +++